Getting started with Consumer Driven Contract Testing

 Delivery and group size

-This workshop is a great fit both for an in house training session as well as a half or full day conference tutorial.
-I recommend a maximum group size of around 15 people.
+This workshop is a great fit both for an on site or an online in house training session, as well as a half or full day conference tutorial.
+I recommend a maximum group size of around 15-20 people.

 This workshop typically takes 3-4 hours, but can be extended to a full-day tutorial.